Page 1 of 2

-However in the Swing framework and Java in general a property is generally implemented as a method.
+However in the Swing framework and Java in general a property is generally implemented as a pair of set and get methods i.e. something active.
 There is a lot more to say about this later when we look at objects in depth but for now just accept the fact that there are advantages to defining properties in this slightly more complicated way.

 A property corresponds to two methods - a set and a get method - that, as their names suggest get and set the value of the property.

 If you click on the button say in the editor then you will see its properties displayed in the Properties window usually down at the right of the Netbeans display.

 The properties window displays all of the properties that the Button has and it shows you what their initial settings are.

 For example, if you scan down the list and you will see that the Button has a property called text and this is currently set to jButton1.

 You can change this to Click Me simply by typing this into the data box.
 Now if now look at the designer you will see that the Button now has a new caption "Click Me".